Trait libp2p_swarm::behaviour::NetworkBehaviour

 The network behaviour (ie. the implementation of this trait) and the handlers it has spawned

-) can communicate by passing messages.
+(ie. the objects returned by new_handler) can communicate by passing messages.
 Messages

-sent from the handler to the behaviour are injected with NetworkBehaviour::inject_event
+sent from the handler to the behaviour are injected with NetworkBehaviour::inject_event,

 and the behaviour can send a message to the handler by making NetworkBehaviour::poll

-return NetworkBehaviourAction::NotifyHandler
+return NetworkBehaviourAction::NotifyHandler.

-Note that the handler is returned to the NetworkBehaviour
+Note that the handler is returned to the NetworkBehaviour on connection failure and

 connection closing.